 8. Use Audio CDs

-9. Do Not Let Them Eat Before the TV
+9. Do Not Let Them Eat Sitting In Front of the TV

 Cartoons can have both positive and negative effects on children depending on what kind of cartoon they watch.
 By limiting children’s screen time and encouraging them to go outside and play, you can ensure that your children are healthier and happier.
 Following the tips listed will certainly help in avoiding the negative effects of cartoons on child development and behaviour.